hdShang/arxiv-daily/docs/cs-AI/2025-06-05/papers/250605213v1-llm-first-search-self-guided-exploration-of-the-solution-space.md

 ---
 layout: default
-title: LLM-First Search: Self-Guided Exploration of the Solution Space
+title: "LLM-First Search: Self-Guided Exploration of the Solution Space"
 ---

 # LLM-First Search: Self-Guided Exploration of the Solution Space